timotah/nvim-config/README.md

 # Things to still do

 - [x] configuring diagnostics a bit more, maybe use virtual lines
-- [ ] shortcut for all diagnostic errors, some sort of bottom error line
 - [ ] learn about the quickfixes interface
 - [x] learning oil nvim better
 - [ ] markdown plugin
-- [ ] configuring codecompanion with my copilot token
-- [ ] configuring inline copilot token suggestions
 - [x] autocomplete suggestions for the command line as well
 - [ ] configure some adjustments to command line autocomplete: removing type declarations in it, autocomplete keymaps
 - [x] border window for the command line also